Iraq–United States relations: Current status

 After a 2020 attack near Baghdad International airport, outgoing Prime Minister Adil Abdul-Mahdi condemned America's assassination and stated that the strike was an act of aggression and a breach of Iraqi sovereignty which would lead to war in Iraq.
 He said the strike violated the agreement on the presence of U.S. forces in Iraq and that safeguards for Iraq's security and sovereignty should be met with legislation.
 The media office of the Iraqi military's joint operations forces posted a photo of a destroyed vehicle on fire after the attack.
 The speaker of Iraq's parliament Mohammed al Halbousi vowed to "put an end to the U.S. presence" in Iraq.
 In August 2020, United States returned the Ba'ath Party archives to Iraq, including more than 6 million pages, which were discovered in a basement under their headquarters in Baghdad in 2003, before being transferred to the United States in 2005, to be archived by the Hoover Institution.

-As per two Iraqi government sources, the US Secretary of State Mike Pompeo and Iraq’s President Barham Salih held a telephonic conversation in the mid of September 2020.
+As per two Iraqi government sources, the US Secretary of State Mike Pompeo and Iraq's President Barham Salih held a telephonic conversation in the mid of September 2020.
 In the call Pompeo discussed about bringing back US diplomats from Iraq followed by a threat to shut down the US Embassy in Iraq.
 Iraqi authorities feared the withdrawal of diplomat(s) would lead to military confrontation with Iran, whom the United States blamed for missile and bomb attacks.

+Relations between the two countries have significantly improved since the visit of prime minister Mohammed Shia Al Sudani to the US in April of 2024.

+U.S. officials announced an agreement with the Iraqi government to conclude the military mission against the Islamic State group by 2025, which will involve U.S. troops leaving several bases that they have occupied for nearly two decades.